Château Rauzan-Segla, the art of vine and wine

 Nicolas Audebert, General Manager of Château Rauzan-Segla

 Nowadays, Maison Chanel has multiple properties in Bordeaux, on both sides of the river.
-Rauzan-Ségla presides over the left bank, while Château Canon (Saint-Emilion Premier Grand Cru Classé) and Château Berliquet (Saint-Emilion Grand Cru Classé) represent right-bank heritage.
-Passionate about expertise and transmission, the luxury Maison recently added to its presence in the wine world by acquiring an estate on Porquerolles Island
+Château Rauzan-Ségla presides over the left bank, while Château Canon (Saint-Emilion Premier Grand Cru Classé) and Château Berliquet (Saint-Emilion Grand Cru Classé) represent right-bank heritage.
+Passionate about expertise and transmission, the luxury Maison recently added to its presence in the wine world by acquiring an estate on Porquerolles Island, Domaine de l’Ile.

 Maison Chanel’s great interest in French expertise is motivated by preserving it, but also seeing it evolve.
 And at Château Rauzan-Ségla, heritage is a basis for innovation.
-That is what happened with the style of wine at this estate, as Sébastien Moses, General Director of Twins, remarked.
+That is what happened with the style of red wine at this estate, as Sébastien Moses, General Director of Twins, remarked.

 “Even if they make wines that reflect the terroir extremely well, they were pioneers in a certain style.
 Around 10 years ago, they started a slightly different approach to the usual in Bordeaux, aiming for freshness, with earlier harvests and fruit that pops a bit more.
 And this style has conquered consumers and wine merchants.”